-On a fall morning in October of 2014, Steffaney woke up with unusual pain in her wrist.
-At the time, Steffaney was only twenty-four years old and as a practicing ER nurse, as well as having been a division 2 athlete in her college years, she was in good health.
-That first morning with pain, she shrugged it off, thinking: I must be sleeping wrong.
+On a fall morning, in October of 2014, Steffaney woke up with unusual pain in her wrist.
+At the time, Steffaney was only twenty-four years old and as a practicing ER nurse, as well as having been a division 2 athlete in her college years — she was in good health.
+That first morning with pain, she shrugged it off, thinking she must be sleeping wrong.
 But when a week passed and the pain didn’t stop, her and her husband began to feel something was unusual.
 After a few weeks with the pain in her joints beginning to spread, they decided she should consult a doctor….and so her journey began.

 Then it was Spring.

 Although pain continued and the wrestle with God was not over, light began to dawn in her heart.
 One day while spending time in prayer, God spoke these words and it changed everything: “Worship Me because I’m God, don’t worship Me because of what I can do for you.”
 He was essentially asking: Will you still love Me if your circumstances don’t change?

 It was what she needed to hear but it was like a gut punch to her spirit.
 All this time she realized she had been going to God for the sole reason of what he could do for her: Heal her.
 God was telling her, don’t focus so much on the healing, come to me because you love Me and let the rest fall into place.
 He began to change her heart in the midst of her living in the tension.
 She began to thank God that He was able to use the hardest situations and bring glory to himself through it.

 In July of 2015, at 34 weeks pregnant, doctors finally pinpointed what her body had been experiencing.
 Steffaney was diagnosed with Lupus.
 Family and friends are continuing to believe for her full healing and since this time Steffaney and her husband have given birth to another child, their hearts are full.
 When asked what she would say to those struggling with living in the tension of believing for healing yet not seeing it, Steffaney shared these words of wisdom: